The Gupta Empire is falling

 AmaBhungane reported that Optimum and Koornfontein went into business rescue.

-OUTA has found records at the Companies and Intellectual Property Commission (CIPC) showing that at least eight Gupta companies filed documentation to start business rescue proceedings.
+OUTA has found records at the Companies and Intellectual Property Commission (CIPC) showing that at least eight Gupta companies filed notices to start business rescue proceedings.

-Two of those businesses – Islandsite and Confident Concepts – between them own 25 properties bought for a total of about R173 million.
+Islandsite and Confident Concepts own 25 properties bought for a total of about R173 million.
 These deals involved cash purchases of R53 million while bonds totalling R888 million were registered.
+OUTA previously exposed these deals.

-Most of these bonds were registered through the Bank of Baroda, although the State Bank of India and FirstRand also held some.
-OUTA previously exposed the excessive bonds on these properties and warned the banks to dump the Guptas.
+Most of these bonds were registered through the Bank of Baroda, however the State Bank of India and FirstRand also held some.
+OUTA previously exposed the excessive bonds on these properties and warned the banks against the Guptas.

 The properties appear to include premises where Sahara Computers, The New Age and ANN7 are based.
 Although The New Age and ANN7 were sold in August last year to Mzwanele Manyi in a sweetheart deal which involved a 100% loan from the Guptas, the collapse of the Gupta empire may now leave Manyi without any offices for his new media business.